SBS Wealth KiwiSaver Scheme

 - SBS Wealth charges you a premium for its services - the fees you will pay each year are double or triple what low-cost providers like Superlife and Simplicity charge, despite reporting consistently similar or lower returns.

-- With six of the seven funds, investors can get exposure to the New Zealand sharemarket, Australian sharemarket, emerging markets, local and global bonds, global property as well as New Zealand cash deposits.
+- With seven of the nine funds, investors can get exposure to the New Zealand sharemarket, Australian sharemarket, emerging markets, local and global bonds, global property as well as New Zealand cash deposits.

 - With every fund offered, the higher the weighting of growth assets vs income assets, the higher the annual management fee.
 This is expected to be offset by the long-term performance of the fund.